 The insolvency process in New Zealand is continuously working on improving its already excellent insolvency environment.
 In fact, just this 13th of January, amendments to New Zealand’s Insolvency Act of 2006 came into effect.
 These amendments are meant to improve protections for consumers and workers when companies go bankrupt.
 Among the prominent changes are as follows:

-- bankrupt companies are required to honour up to 50% of the value of gift cards or vouchers held by consumers
+- bankrupt companies must honor up to 50% of the value of gift cards or vouchers held by consumers,

-- payments to workers instead of notice and long service leave will be protected the same way as wages
+- legislation protects payments to workers instead of notice and long service leave the same way as wages,

 You can read detailed information about the amendments here.